MicrosoftDocs/sql-docs/docs/relational-databases/system-stored-procedures/sp-update-job-transact-sql.md

 `sp_update_job` changes only those settings for which parameter values are supplied.
 If a parameter is omitted, the current setting is retained.

 This stored procedure shares the name of `sp_update_job` with a similar object for the [Azure Elastic Jobs service for Azure SQL Database](/azure/azure-sql/database/elastic-jobs-overview?view=azuresql-db&preserve-view=true).
-For information about the elastic jobs version, see [jobs.sp_update_job (Azure Elastic Jobs) (Transact-SQL)](sp-update-job-elastic-jobs-transact-sql.md?view=azuresqldb-current&preserve-view=true).
+For information about the elastic jobs version, see [jobs.sp_update_job (Azure Elastic Jobs)](sp-update-job-elastic-jobs-transact-sql.md?view=azuresqldb-current&preserve-view=true).

 ## Permissions